Interview with James Ferguson Latimer

 BW: And were there a lot of aircraft on those sorts of raids or was it just like a small number of aircraft from the squadron?

 JFL: Yeah.
 There wasn’t a lot of raids.
-Not a lot of raids flying in it but as the Germans retreated we kept going in and, to try and stop them from getting back to their own Maginot, not the Maginot, that’s a French line, getting back to their own line.
+Not a lot of raids flying at it but as the Germans retreated we kept going in and, to try and stop them from getting back to their own Maginot, not the Maginot, that’s a French line, getting back to their own line.
 So we had to keep intercepting them and they had heavy guns all the way around everywhere they were and they did a bit of damage with those.
-But we got rid of a lot of the guns that the Germans were using, because the Yanks and the British Army and Canadian Army they were all coming in now to fight their way to the Maginot Line.
+But we got rid of a lot of the guns that the Germans were using, because the Yanks and the British Army and Canadian Army they were all coming in now to fight, fight their way to the Maginot Line.
 And we helped out on that.

 BW: So, on those sorts of raids I believe you flew on a couple of times in larger raids with Americans.
 A combined sort of RAF and American type raid.
 Did you see any difference in the way the Americans flew?